-The Group's long-term strategy is to create a suite of products to address current problems associated with the treatment of blood disorders such as cancers and autoimmune diseases, with viral infections, and with bone marrow - or hematopoietic stem cell - transplants.
+The Group's long-term strategy is to create a suite of products to address current problems associated with the treatment of blood disorders such as leukaemia-type cancers and autoimmune diseases, with the treatment of viral infections and certain non-blood cancer conditions, and with bone marrow - or hematopoietic stem cell - conditioning preparatory to blood stem-cell transplants.
 The latter represents an important part of the solution to treating blood-related diseases, with the opportunity to improve outcomes through reduced blood stem cell transplant rejection and relapse, and if successful potentially provides long-term cures for these diseases.

 The Group's business model aims to advance its therapies through clinical proof-of-concept, taking them towards a final stage of development.
-A goal is the licensing of one or more of its therapies to partners in return for potential upfront payments, research funding support, success milestone and royalty payments.
+This is intended to be achieved either through the Company itself taking the product into and through clinical trials or by the licensing of one or more of its therapies to partners in return for potential upfront payments, research funding support, success milestone and royalty payments.